G2projects/medulloblastoma/README.md

 The PBS script templates will require additional files, either provided with this repository or within the Bioinformatics Facility cluster.
 They include:

-- **credential.json** &nbsp; Credentials needed for downloading EGA datasets.
+- **credential.json** &nbsp;&nbsp; Credentials needed for downloading EGA datasets.
 Available at: /data/hpc-share/Fernando/medulloblastoma/downloads
-- **ega.yml** &nbsp; Configuration file for the EGA conda environment (needed for EGA data downloading).
+- **ega.yml** &nbsp;&nbsp; Configuration file for the EGA conda environment (needed for EGA data downloading).
-- **rnaseq.yml** &nbsp; Configuration file for the RNA-seq conda environment.
+- **rnaseq.yml** &nbsp;&nbsp; Configuration file for the RNA-seq conda environment.
 This is needed for STAR read mapper and CIRCexplorer2 execution.
-- **hg19_ref_all.txt** &nbsp; Transcripts reference file.
+- **hg19_ref_all.txt** &nbsp;&nbsp; Transcripts reference file.
 This file contains transcripts from Ensembl, UCSC KnownGenes, and RefSeq databases.
-- **GRCh37.p13.genome.fa** &nbsp; Reference genome (hg19) in fasta format.
+- **GRCh37.p13.genome.fa** &nbsp;&nbsp; Reference genome (hg19) in fasta format.
 Available at: /data/hpc-share/genomeRef/GENCODEv19

 ## PBS scheduler